 Scrolling down, there was one that I particularly wanted to talk about.
 So, today, it’s the turn of reviewing La Pavoni Europiccola coffee machine.

-As an Italian, perhaps I am biased, but I have always been fascinated by the large presence of Italian coffee machine manufacturer in the country.
+As an Italian, perhaps I am biased, but I have always been fascinated by the large presence of Italian coffee culture and machine manufacturer in the country.
 Actually, I am not telling you why is that much but, what is certain is that in Italy is a big thing.

 Maybe most of you already know about La Pavoni Europiccola or any of their iconic coffee lever machine, but I think that some topics like this never get old, especially its history that does need a mention.

 A BIT OF HISTORY